A large majority of my success in online marketing has come from doing pay per click and I’d like to guide you through the same methods I use to…

 I follow these rules to the letter:

 Want to read a case study where I put these rules to use?
-Check it out.
-You’ll see how much money I saved and how many clicks I received!
+Check out an updated Bing Ads pay per click guide here.
+You’ll see how much money I saved, made and how many clicks I received from using this exact strategy.
+I originally wrote this guide many years ago and this one I linked to is from 2020.

 Did this pay per click guide help you?